- Travel and Places»

 Yes, but only near restrooms

-It's typical date runs somewhere in late May.
-The 2015 Motor City Comic Con will be held from May 15th through the 17th (Friday through Sunday).
+It's typical date runs somewhere in mid to late May.
+The 2018 Motor City Comic Con will be held from May 18th through the 20th (Friday through Sunday).

 Opening and closing times for MC3 are consistent from year to year (though I doubt anyone would complain were they to lengthen them!).
 On Friday the show's official start time is 12:30, running until 7:00 PM.
 Saturday is 10:30 to 7:00.
 Sunday is also a 10:30 opening, but the doors sadly close at 5:00 PM until next year.
 As is often true of comic cons, the doors open a half hour early for anyone with advance tickets.